Report: Russian Election Trolling Becoming Subtler, Tougher To Detect

 National security officials and social media platforms are working in real time to monitor and counter election interference in a way they didn't during the last presidential race.

-Twitter's head of site integrity, Yoel Roth, acknowledged to NPR this week that the service was "caught flat-footed" last time and that is why it's being more active for the 2020 race.
+Twitter's head of site integrity, Yoel Roth, acknowledged to NPR this week that the service was caught "flat-footed" last time and that this is why it's being more active for the 2020 race.

 At the same time, however, Roth said technical aspects of the influence operations are changing too.

 Twitter today traces very few election-interference posts to Russia, he said.
-And in 2018 the goal was, in effect, meta-influence: specialists tried to create the impression that more interference was happening than actually was.
+And in 2018 the goal was, in effect, meta-influence: Specialists tried to create the impression that more interference was happening than actually was.

-"We saw activity that we believe to have been connected with the Russian Internet Research Agency that was specifically targeting journalists in an attempt to convince them that there had been large scale activity on the platform that didn't actually happen," Roth told NPR.
+"We saw activity that we believe to have been connected with the Russian Internet Research Agency that was specifically targeting journalists in an attempt to convince them that there had been large-scale activity on the platform that didn't actually happen," Roth told NPR.

 Thirteen Russians and three Russian entities, including the IRA, were indicted in 2018 as part of the Justice Department's investigation into the interference of 2016.